barrel/barrel-wordpress/wp-content/plugins/wp-native-php-sessions/readme.txt

 == Troubleshooting ==

-If you see an error like "Fatal error: session_start(): Failed to initialize storage module: user (path: ) in .../code/wp-content/plugins/plugin-that-uses-sessions/example.php on line 2" you likely have a plugin in the mu-plugins directory that is instantiating a session prior to this plugin loading.
-To fix, you will need to deactivate this plugin and instead load it via an mu-plugin that loads first, e.g. create an mu-plugin called 00.php and add a line in it to include the wp-native-php-sessions/pantheon-sessions.php file and the problem should disappear.
+If you see an error like "Fatal error: session_start(): Failed to initialize storage module:" or "Warning: ini_set(): A session is active.", then you likely have a plugin that is starting a session before WP Native PHP Sessions is loading.

+To fix, create a new file at `wp-content/mu-plugins/000-loader.php` and include the following:

+    <?php
+    require_once WP_PLUGIN_DIR . '/wp-native-php-sessions/pantheon-sessions.php';

+This mu-plugin will load WP Native PHP Sessions before all other plugins, while letting you still use the WordPress plugin updater to keep the plugin up-to-date.

 == Changelog ==

+= 1.2.1 (September 17th, 2020) =
+* Plugin textdomain needs to be the same as the WordPress.org slug [[#169](https://github.com/pantheon-systems/wp-native-php-sessions/pull/169)].

 = 1.2.0 (May 18th, 2020) =
 * Avoids using cookies for sessions when WP-CLI is executing [[#154](https://github.com/pantheon-systems/wp-native-php-sessions/pull/154)].